Appendices

 Here are some things we can’t deal with through our complaints procedure:

-• Things that are covered by a right of appeal, e.g. exclusion from school which has its own statutory process.
-In these cases we will give you information and advice to help you.
+- Things that are covered by a right of appeal, e.g.. appeals against Exclusion from School, placing request appeals and where concerns are under consideration through an ASL dispute resolution proces In these cases we will give you information and advice to help you..

 We have 2 stage complaints procedure.